5 min read / 25 May 2023 / Laura Garvin Gomez

 8. Roll up the ends and cut off one using scissors before placing it into the piping bag.

-9. Pipe the mixture into your soap containers to create a beautiful, whipped soap design.
+9. Pipe the mixture into your soap containers to create a beautiful, whipped soap design, enhanced by the use of the piping bag.

 Illustration of whipped soap